2019 Bærum murder and mosque attack: Shootings

 Manshaus brought with him to the mosque several weapons and a large quantity of ammunition, as well as body armor and a helmet.
 He also brought a computer and a phone which he used to attempt to live stream the shooting on Facebook with a GoPro camera attached to his helmet.
 He failed to connect them to the internet, so the attack was not livestreamed.
-When Manshaus entered the mosque, prayer had already ended and most had already left the building, leaving only a few elderly members of the congregation.
+When Manshaus entered the mosque, prayer had already ended and most had already left the building, with only three elderly members of the congregation inside.
 He shot his way through the locked door.
 He opened fire in the mosque, hitting no one.

-Prayers had just ended, with only three elders remaining in the mosque.
 One of the men, Mohammad Rafiq, approached the gunman and pinned him down, moving Manshaus's weapons away after he dropped them.
 During the scuffle with the perpetrator, Rafiq overpowered and disarmed him before he could attack anyone else in the mosque.
 He received minor injuries while the perpetrator tried to break free from a chokehold, including an attempt to gouge out Rafiq's left eye.
 Rafiq is a Pakistani retired Air Force officer who had moved to Bærum to be with his son in 2017.
 He was a frequent visitor to the Al-Noor Islamic Center.
 Another elder in the mosque, Mohamed Iqbal, hit the gunman on the head with his rifle to subdue him.
 Manshaus escaped from his grip 3 times, but was successfully recaptured.
 The police were called at 16:07 local time.
 Another worshipper, Irfan Mushtaq, came to the mosque and helped restrain Manshaus by tying his legs together using the imam's shawl.